darkblood159/RyuSAK-Offline/README.md

 ## Credits
 * CapitaineJSparrow for creating the original [emusak-ui](https://github.com/CapitaineJSparrow/emusak-ui) project
-* Ecchibitionist for hosting the firmware, saves, shaders and mods on his CDN
+* Ecks for continuing and improving EmuSak through RyuSak
-* Ecks for Starting Ryusak
+* Ecchibitionist for hosting the firmware, saves, shaders and mods on his CDN (old)